At least 5 people dead in Ada boat disaster

 A survivor, Gifty Mamle Agbasi said all the people on the canoe were not wearing life jackets.

-According to her, there was not single life jacket onboard adding that apart from two crates of drinks that were onboard, the canoe carried no goods.
+According to her, there were no life jackets onboard adding that apart from two crates of drinks that were onboard, the canoe carried no goods.

-We were more than the number the boat was supposed to take and the operator told us that nothing will happen, she said
+We were more than the number the boat was supposed to carry and the operator told us that nothing will happen, she said.

 She added that few minutes after the canoe set off, the boat capsized but she was fortunate to have been saved by some rescuers who rushed in with canoes.